 • Use proper screenplay format

-The process of screenwriting is the constant reminder that you are writing for the screen.
+The process of screenwriting is the constant reminder that you are writing for the screen, requiring a deep understanding of storytelling mechanics.

 Well, no one can see his thoughts, so that's not an effective form of communication when writing for the screen.
 Externalizing the internal is critical to telling a story visually.